-Creating a relationship between time, movement, and light, Vicki DaSilva’s work plays with the physicality of light as well as the shaping of spaces and perception.
+Creating a relationship between time, movement, and light, Vicki DaSilva’s photographic works play with the physicality of light as well as the shaping of spaces and perception.
 There is a temporality and performative aspect to her work that becomes apparent during the process of making the photographs.
-This sometimes leads to chance encounters with spectators who become random and unplanned participants.
+This leads to chance encounters with spectators who become random and unplanned participants.

 The works do not have any deeper conceptual meaning than their immediate aesthetic impact, though, for Vicki, looking back at her work over the years evokes an intimate shared experience of making work as a couple.
 Since 1987, every photo was made in collaboration with her husband Antonio: Vicki as the creator and Antonio as the technician.

 Vicki was born in 1960 in Bethesda, Maryland, USA and began making time exposure photographs in 1980 during her undergraduate fine art studies at Kutztown University of PA.
 Vicki experimented with time exposures through trial and error, coining the early photographs as light graffiti.
-During her undergraduate studies, Vicki met Keith Haring, who grew up in Kutztown.
-After receiving her BFA from Kutztown University in 1983, Vicki moved to New York City and was heavily influenced by Haring, among others, and the convergence of street and graffiti art during the birth of hip-hop.
+After receiving her BFA from Kutztown University in 1983, Vicki moved to New York City and was heavily influenced by both postmodern art and the convergence of street and graffiti art during the birth of hip-hop.
 This significant time period led to a lifetime passion and dedication to creating light graffiti and light painting photographs.

 Recent exhibitions and projects include Lumen Lineation, SL Gallery NYC (2018); Allentown X 7: Photographic Explorations, Allentown Art Museum (2016-2017); Interference, International Light Art Project, Tunis (2016); and East River Flows, NYC Art in the Parks (2015).
 In 2012 Vicki was the solo winner of the international competition Art Takes Times Square that resulted in her work being featured on the cover of the New York Times Arts section as well as on 13 major digital billboards of the Times Square Midnight Moment art program.
-In March 2015 during UNESCO’s International Year of Light, Vicki partnered with the humanitarian organization Oxfam International in London’s Trafalgar Square to create and donate her signature work to raise awareness and shine a light on the 4th anniversary of the tragic Syrian conflict.
+In March 2015 during UNESCO’s International Year of Light, Vicki partnered with the humanitarian organization Oxfam International in London’s Trafalgar Square to help raise awareness and shine a light on the 4th anniversary of the tragic Syrian conflict.

 2018 Lumen Lineation, SL Gallery https://www.sl.gallery/artists NYC, September 7-October 19